Madelene/100-days-of-code/log.md

 - Verbally went through my PRs with my team lead.
 Learned about where to set variables in python (indentation matters!).
 Almost feels similar to JavaScript, checking for the state/if a prop is available before it actually is.
+- Fixed something wrong with the Sublime Jedi package I had installed.
+I could not type an open parenths.
+Changed a line in the keymap settings.
+All good!

 **Thoughts:**
 -